Electronic Access Policy

 Social Media Platforms

-The Hotline disseminates information through The Centre’s Twitter and Facebook accounts.
+The Hotline disseminates information through The Centre’s LinkedIn, Twitter and Facebook accounts.
 The Hotline cannot offer any assurances of privacy related to users’ presence on and use of these third party social media platforms beyond the control of the Hotline and The Centre.
-If users have concerns related to privacy of their personal information or data through their use of these social media platforms, users may wish to inquire with Twitter or Facebook.
+If users have concerns related to privacy of their personal information or data through their use of these social media platforms, users may wish to inquire with LinkedIn, Twitter or Facebook.

 Links to Other Websites